armeniki/Nortel-Millennium/README.md

 - I am desperately looking for MTR 1.9 DESKTOP firmware for a model that I own.
 - If you have a copy you can provide, I would be grateful!
 Cheers.
 ```

+If you are curious about functionality and would like to learn more, I am currently putting together a Wiki which can be accessed by clicking [here] (https://github.com/armeniki/Nortel-Millennium/wiki).